Crossfit athlete is hit by barbell with weight during exercise and will undergo surgery in Fortaleza | Ceará

-A crossfit athlete was hit in the back by a barbell with weights while trying to lift the equipment in a crossfit training box in Fortaleza.
+An athlete was hit in the back by a barbell while lifting weights in a crossfit training box in Fortaleza.
 The accident occurred on Friday morning (24), and the moment was caught by a witness who recorded the athlete.

 On the morning of this Wednesday (29), the g1 contacted the establishment where the accident took place, which informed that this week the young man will undergo surgery, but will not comment on the case at the request of the victim’s family.